gvbytes/logtrail/README.md

-# 📜 Basic Log Analyzer (`log_analyzer.py`)
+# LogTrail

-## 💡 What is it?
+## What it does
-This tool acts as a forensic log parser.
-It reads web server logs, scans each line for known cyber-attack patterns, and generates a structured security audit report.
+LogTrail reads web server access logs, highlights suspicious request patterns, and summarizes useful incident-review signals such as high request volume, 404 bursts, SQL injection attempts, and directory traversal.

 ---